 Exception: An automatic residential fire sprinkler system shall not be required where additions or alterations are made to existing townhouses that do not have an automatic residential fire sprinkler system installed.

 R313.1.1 Design and installation.
-Automatic residential fire sprinkler systems for townhouses shall be designed and installed in accordance will bectlings automatic fire systems for townhouses sharbe designed
+Automatic residential fire sprinkler systems for townhouses shall be designed and installed in accordance with Section P2904 or NFPA 13D.